eatsjobs/media-mock/README.md

 - **imageURL**: `string` - The URL of the image used as the video source.
 - **device**: `DeviceConfig` - Specifies the configuration for the mock device, such as resolution and media information.
-- **constraints**: `{ video: MediaTrackConstraints }` - Specifies video constraints, like resolution and frame rate, for testing against browser media APIs.
+- **constraints**: `Record<keyof MediaTrackSupportedConstraints & "torch", boolean>` - Specifies video constraints, like resolution and frame rate, for testing against browser media APIs.

 ---